andreabellome/saturn_moon_tours/README.md

 + CPU six-core from 2.6 GHz to 3.6 GHz
 + RAM minimum 16 GB

-Python implementation requires less strict requirements, but it also takes more computational time for a full Saturn exploration
+Python implementation requires less strict requirements, but it also takes more computational time for a full Saturn exploration.

 ## Usage and test cases

 To use the repository, one finds different test scripts.
+These are listed here:

+1. Test script 1: [st0_tisserand_graphs.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m), to plot TG for Saturn system
+2. Test script 2: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m) to generate databases of VILTs and intersections on TG
+3. Test script 3: [st2_modp_exploration.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m) to perform a full exploration with DP

+More details are provided in the following sections.

-### Test script XXX: Plot a Tisserand graph for Saturn system
+### Test script 1: Plot a Tisserand graph for Saturn system

+This simple test script is used to plot a Tisserand graph for Saturn system.
+The reference script is [st0_tisserand_graphs.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m).

-### Test script XXX: Generating databases of VILTs and intersections on Tisserand graph.
+### Test script 2: Generating databases of VILTs and intersections on Tisserand graph

-The reference script described here is: [st1_database_generation.m](https://github.com/andreabellome/MRPLP_DACE_python/blob/main/final_mrplp_j2_analytic.py).
+The reference script described here is: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m).
 This is used to generate a database of VILTs and intersections on TG for Saturn sytem.

 It all starts by clearing the workspace and including the required libraries: